anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 At least the following properties are required:

-* proof-of-possession: demonstrates access to the private key corresponding to the public key contained in a certification request.
+* proof of possession: demonstrates access to the private key corresponding to the public key contained in a certification request.
   This is typically achieved by a self-signature using the private key.

-* proof-of-identity: provides data origin authentication of a data object such as a certificate request.
+* proof of identity: provides data origin authentication of a data object such as a certificate request.
 This typically is achieved by a signature using the private key associated with the IDevID certificate of the pledge, or, in case of certificate updates, with the certificate to be updated.